 As we mentioned earlier, under normal conditions, it is crucial that the company employees feel that the workplace does not put their health at serious risk.
 If the health hazards are too significant, adequate measures are implemented to minimize the risks.
 In an era like the current one, marked by the threat of the coronavirus, this factor takes on particular relevance when it comes to focusing on how to take care of your employees’ well-being.

-Moreover, at a more organizational level, they need to feel at ease to feel secure in their job.
+Moreover, at a more organizational level, they need to feel at ease and secure in their job.
 How?
-By perceiving that the probability of being fired is low, there is an emotional climate marked by order and predictability.
-Levels of uncertainty are handled with maturity by those in charge, as they assume what they do not know and convey a sense that things are under control whether they go well or badly.
+By perceiving the probability of being fired is low, there is an emotional climate marked by order and predictability.
+Levels of uncertainty are handled with maturity by those in charge, as they assume what they do not know and convey a sense that things are under control, whether they go well or badly.

 3. Good Working Conditions